 That all said, even if we just get same-old Season 7 Kennedy, who exactly is going to beat her?
 She’s good at everything as long as she’s not being a sourpuss about it.
 Whether the lip syncs are for “Life” or “Legacy,” it’s hard to imagine Kennedy losing anyone aside from Chi Chi – even Shangela would have a hard time defeating her.

 That means Kennedy is probably in for a deep run until she just happens to be in the bottom by virtue of not being in the top, and even if that happens someone (Ru or another queen) will have the make the controversial decision to eliminate her.

 Recap: Milk came in at 9th place in RuPaul’s Drag Race Season 6.
 She lost a lip sync to Salt’n’Peppa and En Vogue’s classic bop “Whatta Man” to Trinity K. Bonet in the “Oh No She Betta Don’t!” music video rap challenge.

-Highlights Reel: Stunning runway looks as a bearded lady and as a spot-in male RuPaul, complete with bald cap, both of which influenced future runway themes.
+Highlights Reel: Stunning runway looks as a bearded lady and as a spot-on male RuPaul, complete with bald cap, both of which influenced future runway themes.